Belize Day 5- Xanantunich

-It's kind of tough to top yesterday's adventure.
-Yet today's travel would take us over a raging river on a hand-cranked ferry.
+It's kind of tough to top yesterday's ATM adventure.
+Yet today's travels would take us over a raging river on a hand-cranked ferry.
 An encounter with armed soldiers.
-And a climb to the top of the tallest Maya structure in all of Belize.
-There we would be no looking back for us on this trip.
+And a climb to the top of the tallest Maya structure in Belize.
+There would be no looking back for us on this trip.

 A cold front moved in overnight bringing rain.
-By cold front, I mean the temps dipped down into the high 60's.
+By cold, I mean the temps dipped down into the high 60's.
 The staff at the open-air restaurant were bundled up in sweaters and long pants.
-You could easily spot me as a tourist because I had on shorts and acted as if it were the middle of summer.
+You could easily spot us as a tourists because we had on shorts and acted as if it were the middle of summer.

 Xunantunich covers about one square mile of ground with 6 plazas and over 26 temples and palaces.
 Back in the day, this was one huge Mayan city.
 The tallest temple was El Castilo at 120 feet.
 The cool thing is that you can climb to the top of it.
 The ancient Mayans seemed to like short, steep steps with no handrails.
 I carefully made my way to the top.
 The reward was a sweeping view over the top of the jungle.

 A shower broke out and we headed for cover in a picnic table area.
-There we met a soldier and three ground maintenance men.
+There we met a soldier and three grounds maintenance workers.
 The soldier was kind enough to move his M16 off the picnic table and offered us a seat.
 He spoke good English and we talked about the history of the ruins.

 Next: Cahal Pech